 The type of stretch film can vary depending on two major factors.
 The overall weight of the pallet load and how the stretch wrap is applied.

 The latter can easily be determined by either hand or machine film depending on the application.
 Determining the right film for the overall weight of the pallet can be tricky.
 Other factors such as the pallet height and load type come into play.

-Most companies wrapping pallets of boxes have gone to alternative high performance resin formulas or pre-stretched stretch film.
+Most companies wrapping pallets of boxes have gone to alternative high-performance resin formulas or pre-stretched stretch film.
 The alternative resin stretch film enables users to use a thinner film while still ensuring a secure load.
 These alternative mixtures are available in multiple thicknesses and different names.
-Finding the proper high performance film to properly secure palletized boxes is highly recommended.
+Finding the proper high-performance film to properly secure palletized boxes is highly recommended.
 It can save companies thousands of dollars annually.

 Pre-stretch film is a standard gauged film stretched up to 90% of the total stretch rate and put onto a roll.
 The pre-stretch film requires very little stretch during application.
 It is an excellent option for light uniform box loads.

 Barrels are made from a variety of materials and come in different sizes and shapes.
-Common pallet loads include four 55 gallon barrels that can be filled with a assortment of different goods including grains, liquids, chemicals, and many other products.
+Common pallet loads include four 55 gallon barrels that can be filled with an assortment of different goods including grains, liquids, chemicals, and many other products.